Cycling Weekly's all-time ranking of British pro riders

 What our ranking doesn't take into account is Wiggins' success on the track.
 With six Olympic track medals, three of them gold, it's hard to argue against Wiggins being Britain's greatest all-round cyclist.

-Along with Cavendish and Wiggins, David Millar and Chris Froome are the only other currently active riders in the top ten.
+Along with Cavendish and Wiggins, David Millar and Chris Froome are the only other currently active riders in the top 10.
 Millar's first Tour de France stage win came in 2000, and his last in 2012.
 He has led all three Grand Tours, and won stages in each.

-In seventh place is Barry Hoban, who clocked up a lot of points by winning eight stages of the Tour de France and Ghent-Wevelgem but was also third in the Tour's green jersey competition one year, as well as third in Paris-Roubaix and Liège-Bastogne-Liège.
+In eighth place is Barry Hoban, who clocked up a lot of points by winning eight stages of the Tour de France and Ghent-Wevelgem but was also third in the Tour's green jersey competition one year, as well as third in Paris-Roubaix and Liège-Bastogne-Liège.

 Michael Wright, who was British born but lived most of his life in Belgium, is usually considered a sprinter and Classics rider, but he was also fifth overall in the 1969 Vuelta a Espana.

-In eighth place is Max Sciandri who switched nationality from Italian to British in the mid-1990s and had a good record in one-day races.
+In 10th place is Max Sciandri who switched nationality from Italian to British in the mid-1990s and had a good record in one-day races.
 Some may be surprised to see Sean Yates, who was considered to be a domestique, so high, but he had a long career spanning 15 seasons and won some big races.
 Among his victories were stages of the Tour de France, Vuelta a Espana and Paris-Nice, as well as the Tour of Belgium's overall title.
 He was also second at Ghent-Wevelgem, behind Gerrit Solleveld in 1988, and fifth in Paris-Roubaix.